-The Fifth Annual Come to Galapagos Marathon is ON!
+The Tenth Annual Come to Galapagos Marathon is Being Held Twice!
+Again!

-We will hold the event in the same manner we did last year as a private event for international runners, each of whom sponsors a local runner by paying for their entrance fee and optionally sending them running gear before or bringing it with them.
-The event will be open to international runners that also participate in the Come to Galapagos Marathon Tour Package, Oct.16 through 25, 2015.
-Details of the package follow the blurb below regarding the 2014 race report.
+We will hold the event in the same manner we have for the previous four years as a private event for international runners, each of whom sponsors a local runner by paying for their entrance fee and optionally sending them running gear before or bringing it with them.
+The event will be open to international runners that also participate in the Come To Galapagos Marathon Tour Package click here.
+Race registration and disclaimer form click here.

 We held the fourth annual marathon here Oct.
 19, 2014.
 The only hick ups we had were some lost luggage (fortunately handled, luggage delivered same day from Baltra thanks to some hard working chaps) and some late entrants who happened to be super athletes.
 We were lucky in that they were locals and knew the course.
 They ran a really tough 21.1 K course in one hour and twenty minutes (incredibly fast, they were “training”), which happened to be a little ahead of the schedule for setting up the later stage aid stations, not to mention the finish line.